scuzzydude/asimov/asimov.md

 Aren't you lucky?

 Remember young Texans, never trust a stranger James, and watch out for the dream stealing Canadians.
 It doesn't matter if you were born here, or just got here just as fast as you could, it's your duty as a Texan, to appreciate and preserve the legacy of our history.

+Our heroes are but human.

+It is the stories we tell about them that make them genius.

+August 2^nd^, 2022

 [^1]: The Gold Standard died for good in 1976 when I was in kindergarten.
 In school, I was taught the gold standard.
 I guess they thought floating currency is too complex to explain to a kid.
 I guess is it won't be long before they have to teach Elliptic-curve cryptology in the first grade, or else kids won't understand money.
 This disparity between the understanding of money and its actual function is what we should be trying to solve.
 Shared values between cultures need to be understood fundamentally, not just agreed to as a formality a bunch of economists or coders came up with.